Community Organisation Disaster Adaptation Project (CODA)

 How can I help

-If you are a carer, work with or support vulnerable people or work in the emergency service sector and have ideas of how we can deliver our objectives please email me on the email address beow..
+If you are a carer, work with or support vulnerable people or work in the emergency service sector and have ideas of how we can deliver our objectives please call or email us using the contact details below

 Carina is the ECAC manager.